-Getting clear on your own needs is a little shift in perspective and starts with acknowledging how honest you are being with yourself and others.
-Learning to be honest and rethinking the need to lie can help to clean up your conscience and your relationships.
-Shifting your perspective slightly and orienting yourself to a policy of honesty can help you to eliminate the need for lies and make it more attractive, to tell the truth.
+But getting clear on your needs is an important first step.
+This starts with being honest with yourself and others.
+Learning to be truthful and avoiding the need to lie can help you feel better about yourself and improve your relationships.
+By shifting your perspective and making honesty a priority, you can eliminate the need for lies and make it easier to tell the truth.

 How honest with yourself are you?

-Why do you second guess yourself and everyone else around you before taking action that benefits yourself?
+Why do you second guess yourself and everyone else around you before taking action that benefits you?
 Are you less honest with yourself because you are working with these preset programmes…

 “The only thing we have to fear is fear itself.”
 Franklin D. Roosevelt